shiftan/simple_sagemaker/README.md

                         Timeout in minutes waiting for spot instances.
 After this amount of time Amazon SageMaker will stop waiting for Spot instances to become available.
-If 0 is specified and spot instances are used, it's set to max_run_mins
+If 0 is specified and spot instances are used, its set to max_run_mins
   --max_run_mins MAX_RUN_MINS
                         Timeout in minutes for running.
 After this amount of